log2timeline/dftimewolf/docs/user-manual.md

 Available recipes:

- aws_forensics                      Copies a volume from an AWS account to an analysis VM. gce_disk_export                    Export disk image from a GCP project to Google Cloud Storage. gcp_forensics                      Copies disk from a GCP project to an analysis VM. gcp_logging_cloudaudit_ts          Collects GCP logs from a project and exports them to Timesketch.
+ aws_forensics                      Copies a volume from an AWS account to an analysis VM. aws_logging_collect                Collects logs from an AWS account and dumps on the filesystem. azure_forensics                    Copies a disk from an Azure account to an analysis VM. gce_disk_export                    Export disk image from a GCP project to Google Cloud Storage. gcp_forensics                      Copies disk from a GCP project to an analysis VM. gcp_logging_cloudaudit_ts          Collects GCP logs from a project and exports them to Timesketch.